jbpettersen/CNC_multipurpose_machine/README.md

 where high X accuracy is required, have to be equipped with special-made soft jaws for the holding mechanism.
 It will also require special care regarding the feed mechanism clamping capabilities.
-This axis can also be seen as the secondary Y-axis: The V-axis.
+This axis can also be seen as the legacy secondary Y-axis: The V-axis.
 A and B axes are normally not to be used when the C axis is active, but the roll action (B-axis) can be implementet in the feeding mechanism (not the table).
 This will be a >360 degree angle movement along the length of the material (Y-axis), thus creating a lathe like functionality with the milling tool (Z-axis) as the lathe X-axis (Tool in/out axis).
 Special alignment and reference marks has to be created on the material to obtain some better accuracy in the Y-axis.
 More Y-axis accuracy can also be